wcarc-on/wcarc-site/regulations.md

 You can view the [notice in the provincial registry](http://www.ontariocanada.com/registry/view.do?postingId=9043&language=en).

-RAC and the Distracted Driving Committee wishes to thank all organisations that supplied letters of support to assist us in obtaining this extension.
-This shows the support we have from many Ontario organisations.
+RAC and the Distracted Driving Committee wishes to thank all organizations that supplied letters of support to assist us in obtaining this extension.
+This shows the support we have from many Ontario organizations.

 Bill Unger VE3XT - North/East Ontario Regional Director
 Chair - RAC Distracted Driving Committee